 \subsection{Third-order response functions}

-We start by considering a third-order processes where the first three interactions with the electric field create three different electronic coherences, each one followed by one waiting time, $t_1$, $t_2$, and $t_3$ [Fig. \ref{fig2}(a)].
-The overall expression of the third-order response function reads:
+We start by considering third-order processes where the first three interactions with the electric field create three different electronic coherences, each one followed by one waiting time, $t_1$, $t_2$, and $t_3$ [Fig. \ref{fig2}(a)].
+The general expression of the third-order response function reads as follows: